Quick Comparison: Kratom vs. Acetominophen

 Everybody’s different, so the smartest thing you can do is go slow and listen to your body.
 With that said, let’s get to it.

-Alkaloid content can vary from strain to strain, but the generally accepted dosage recommendations for kratom range from 1–15 grams.
+Alkaloid content can vary from strain to strain, but kratom’s generally accepted dosage recommendations range from 1–15 grams.

 First-timers should never exceed 5 grams of kratom.

 For safety purposes, dosage recommendations dropped from a maximum daily dose of 4,000 mg to 3,000 mg.
 Even so, 3000 mg sounds like a lot, but the truth is users can reach the limit quickly if they are not familiar with dosage quantities (one extra-strength tablet has 500 mg) .

 It’s also important to note that regular alcohol drinkers can have a lower tolerance for acetaminophen, which means liver damage can occur even without exceeding the maximum daily dose.